 Mei Fong is a Pulitzer Prize-winning journalist who spent over a decade reporting in Asia.
 She is the author of One Child: The Story of China’s Most Radical Experiment.

 Andrew Ford is a composer, writer and broadcaster, and has won awards in all three capacities.
 Since 1995, he has presented The Music Show on ABC RN.

 Sessions: 31, 32, 51, 97

 Clementine Ford is a freelance writer, broadcaster and public speaker based in Melbourne.
 She writes on feminism, pop culture and social issues.
 Her first book Fight Like a Girl was published I 2016 and was an instant bestseller.

 Phillip Frazer launched Australia’s first rock n roll paper, GoSet, in 1966, then the counter-culture magazines Revolution and The Digger, and the Australian edition of Rolling Stone.
-After a stint in New York publishing various magazines, he currently he writes from his home in Coorabell.
+After a stint in New York publishing various magazines, he currently writes from his home in Coorabell.

 Sessions: 87, 111